-Phase-shift keying
+Phase-Shift Keying

 Phase-shift keying (PSK) varies the phase of the signal to represent the binary data.
-PSK is a state transition technique, where one phase can represent a 0 bit and another phase can represent a 1 bit.
+PSK is can be a state transition technique, where the change of phase can represent a 0 bit and the lack of a phase change can represent a 1 bit, or vice versa.
 This shifting of phase determines the data that is being transmitted.
+PSK can also be a current state technique, where the value of the phase can represent a 0 bit or a 1 bit.
 When the receiving station samples the signal during the symbol period, it determines the phase of the wave and the status of the bit.

-Figure 1.7 shows how a wave can modulate an ASCII letter K by using phase-shift keying.
+Figure 1.9 shows how a wave can modulate an ASCII letter K by using phase-shift keying.
 A phase change at the beginning of the symbol period is interpreted as a binary 1, and the lack of a phase change at the beginning of the symbol period is interpreted as a binary 0.

-FIGURE 1.7 An example of phase-shift keying (ASCII code of an uppercase K)
+FIGURE 1.9 An example of phase-shift keying (ASCII code of an uppercase K)

-PSK technology is used extensively for radio transmissions as defined by the 802.11-2007 standard.
-Typically, the receiving station samples the signal during the symbol period and compares the phase of the current sample with the previous sample and determines the difference.
-This degree difference, or differential, is used to determine the bit value.
+PSK technology is used extensively for radio transmissions as defined by the 802.11-2012 standard.
+Typically, the receiving station samples the signal during the symbol period, compares the phase of the current sample with the previous sample, and determines the difference.
+This degree of difference, or differential, is used to determine the bit value.

-More-advanced versions of PSK can encode multiple bits per symbol.
-Instead of using two phases to represent the binary values, four phases can be used.
+More advanced versions of PSK can encode multiple bits per symbol.
+Instead of using two phases to represent the binary values, you can use four phases.
 Each of the four phases is capable of representing two binary values (00, 01, 10, or 11) instead of one (0 or 1), thus shortening the transmission time.
 When more than two phases are used, this is referred to as multiple phase-shift keying (MPSK).
-Figure 1.8 shows how a wave can modulate an ASCII letter K by using a multiple phase-shift keying method.
+Figure 1.10 shows how a wave can modulate an ASCII letter K by using a multiple phase-shift keying method.
 Four possible phase changes can be monitored, with each phase change now able to be interpreted as 2 bits of data instead of just 1.
-Notice that there are fewer symbol times in this drawing than there are in the drawing in Figure 1.5.
+Notice that there are fewer symbol times in this figure than there are in Figure 1.9.

-FIGURE 1.8 An example of multiple phase-shift keying (ASCII code of an uppercase K)
+FIGURE 1.10 An example of multiple phase-shift keying (ASCII code of an uppercase K)